alishafique3/ML_and_DL_Made_Easy/Deep_Learning/QLoRA/README.md

     compute_metrics=compute_metrics,
 )
 ```
 You have the flexibility to modify the batch size based on the model's size and the GPU's memory capacity.
-The objective is to set batch sizes that fully utilize the GPU's capabilities by avoiding cuda out of memory issue.
+The objective is to set batch sizes that fully utilize the GPU's capabilities by avoiding CUDA out-of-memory issues.
 As for the optimizer, we employ the Paged Optimizer offered by QLoRA.
 This optimizer utilizes a feature provided by Nvidia to transfer paged memory of optimizer states between the CPU and GPU.
 Its primary purpose in this context is to handle memory spikes and prevent out-of-memory errors.

 ```python